clemensma/clemensma/README.md

 ### Hi there, Clemens (he/him) here! 👋

 Right now I am a masters student in the Developmental, Neural and Behavioral Biology programm at the University of Göttingen.
-In my studies I focus on cellular developmental as well as systems biology.
-Additionally I work as a pipeline developer in the field of bioinformatics at the Johann-Friedrich-Blumenbach-Institute for Zoology and Anthropology in the group Animal Evolution and Biodiversity.
+In my studies I focus on cellular, developmental and systems biology.
+Additionally I work as a bioinformatics pipeline developer at the Johann-Friedrich-Blumenbach-Institute for Zoology and Anthropology in the group Animal Evolution and Biodiversity.
 You can find projects mainly concerning my work and leisurely programming on here!

 ### Top programming languages